Yadavaran Field

-Yadavaran Field oil field is one of the NIOC Recent Discoveries which is located in Khuzestan, Iran.

-The name is new, as the field is made up of two former fields, Koushk (discovered in 2000) and Hosseinieh (discovered in 2002).
+The Yadavaran Field is an oil field in Khuzestan, Iran.
+Discovered by the NIOC, it is made up of two former fields, Koushk (discovered in 2000) and Hosseinieh (discovered in 2002).
 After researchers discovered that the two fields were actually connected, the field was renamed as the Yadavaran Field.

-The field is estimated to have reserves of up to 17 billion barrels (2.7 km³) of oil, with 3 billion barrels (0.5 km³) considered to be recoverable.
+The field is estimated to have reserves of up to 17 billion barrels (2.7 km3) of oil, with 3 billion barrels (0.5 km3) considered to be recoverable.

 On October 29, 2004, Iran negotiated a $70 billion deal with Sinopec, giving the Chinese company a 51% stake in the field's development.
 As part of the deal, China agreed to buy 10 million metric tons of liquefied natural gas (LNG) from Iran per annum for 25 years.

 In December 2007, NIOC and Sinopec signed the final agreement for development of Yadavaran oil field.
 Based on the contract field will reach to the 180000 oilbbl/d of production capacity.
 Sinopec will be operator with a 51% stake in the project and NIOC holding the remaining interest.
 Total project cost at around US$2 billion.

 In a third phase the field is expected to reach 300000 oilbbl/d of production capacity.

 The field will be developed under an enhanced Iranian buyback contract.
 The most significant revision in terms from earlier versions is that the partners will only agree the target capital cost of the development following receipt of construction tender submissions.
 This should reduce the contractors’ exposure to value erosion through cost inflation.

 The oil field is currently at an early production of 16000 oilbbl/d after 16 months development by the Chinese contractor.